Benchmarking Optimization Algorithms for Automated Calibration of Quantum Devices: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Anurag Saha Roy, Miralem Sinanovic, Moritz Wald and Dicle Özcelik for early collaboration.
-Furthermore, this work was supported by the German Federal Ministry of Education and Research (BMBF) as part of the Digital Analog Quantum Computer (DAQC) initiative within the framework "Quantenprozessoren und Technologien für Quantencomputer."
+This work was supported by the German Federal Ministry of Education and Research (BMBF) as part of the Digital Analog Quantum Computer (DAQC) initiative within the framework "Quantenprozessoren und Technologien für Quantencomputer."
 The authors gratefully acknowledge this support, which made the research presented in this paper possible.